-This policy is designed to explain to you what information about you Blippar collects in providing the Blippar app and service, how that information is used and shared and how you can control what happens with that information.
+This policy is designed to explain to you what information about you Blippar collects in providing the Blippar App and Services, how that information is used and shared and how you can control what happens with that information.

 What information we collect

-When you use the Blippar app or visit our websites we receive certain information about you, including:
+When you use the Blippar App or use our Services we receive certain information about you, including:

 We also receive additional personal information about you which you choose to give us.
-For example, when you download the Blippar app and want to use Halos, we ask you to register some basic information with us so we can provide our service to you, including your email address, nick name, profile image and confirmation that you are at least 16 years old.
+For example, if you want access to our facial recognition features from the Blippar App or a third party app, you may be asked to register some basic information with us so we can provide our Services to you, including your email address, nick name, profile image and confirmation that you are at least 16 years old.

-You don’t have to create a Halo – or augmented reality face profile - in order to use the Blippar app and services but, if you do, we will collect a series of face images which we will store against the digital face ‘signature’ we create as part of the registration process.
+You don’t have to create an augmented reality face profile in order to use the Blippar App and Services but, if you do, we will collect a series of images of your face which we will store against the digital face signature we create as part of the registration process.
 This includes any unsuccessful images, which we will use for troubleshooting purposes.
-If you choose to make your profile visible then, when someone points a phone at your face or an image of it with the Blippar app enabled, it will search against our database of facial signatures (see section on facial recognition here for more detail) and will also store these scanned images that have been taken of you.
+If you choose to make your profile visible to others then, when someone blipps your face or an image of it, it will search against our database of facial signatures and will also store these scanned images that have been taken of you (see section on facial recognition here for more detail).